 Where Did the Cat Go?

-- This is basically the winter version of the “Lone Island Syndrome” murder mystery except this time they know it’s been set up and a clue to the murderer’s identity revolves around Shamisen and a female calico cat.
+– The winter version of the “Lone Island Syndrome” murder mystery except this time they know it’s been set up and a clue to the murderer’s identity revolves around Shamisen and a female calico cat.

 January